 If law enforcement suspects that a person they have pulled over was driving while intoxicated, the police officer will begin to collect evidence to support their belief that a person is “drunk driving” or driving while intoxicated.
 For example, law enforcement may carry out multiple tests or just one of multiple available tests.

 In Texas, officers may offer a driver a breath or blood test.
 Texas drivers have the right to refuse all such testing.
 Officers want blood or breath tests to be able to prove in court that a driver has drugs or alcohol in their system.
 While a breath test cannot detect drugs, a blood test can detect drugs in a person’s system.
+If the case involves illegal substances, a drug trafficking ‘awyer can provide crucial legal representation to help address any potential charges related to drug possession or trafficking.

 On rare occasions, law enforcement may even request or offer a urine sample.
 This is another method for law enforcement to collect proof that a person has an intoxicating substance in their system at the time of driving.
 An officer may also request the driver to perform a series of very unnatural physical exercises called field sobriety tests.
 Field sobriety tests are typically unreliable.